Jamie Reagan: Biography

 In the first episode of season 13, Jamie is shot in the abdomen while investigating a suspect.
 Within a few episodes thereafter, he is back to actively engaging in foot chases.
 Over the course of Season 13, Jamie becomes a field intelligence sergeant within his precinct.
 In Season 14, Jamie's undercover mission with a human trafficking ring nearly ends in tragedy when the group realizes an undercover officer is with them, but he is able to improvise and buy the girls some time.
 He is instructed by his boss to go home and lay low for a few days, allowing him to make it to Sunday dinner and reunite with the family briefly.
 Joe Hill, working with the FBI on a drug operation, unknowingly interferes in Jamie's undercover operation, leading to conflict between the two that intensifies after Joe angrily brings up his father's death.
 Jamie and Joe continue their joint investigation, hoping to fulfill Joe's promise to a woman to reunite her with her sister who was kidnapped as part of the ring.
 Though they succeed in bringing down the human trafficking ring and Jamie's operation is over, the two still do not see eye to eye.
 Later in the season, Jamie investigates a drug operation involving rival gangs, against his boss's orders.
 Jamie sees the investigation through anyway, and rather than being suspended or fired, Jamie is promoted due to his boss being impressed with his work.
 Joe Hill and Jamie's conflict reaches a boiling point when they get into a fight outside of a bar, making Frank livid at their behavior.
 He forces Jamie and Joe to ride together, and they eventually put some of their animosity aside.

 As a uniformed patrol officer, Jamie drives a patrol car on duty and carries a Glock 19 in 9×19mm as his duty weapon; while in plainclothes, Jamie uses the smaller Glock 26 in 9×19mm.
 While off-duty, Jamie drove his brother Joe's 1971 Chevrolet Chevelle SS until it was sabotaged and totaled by the Blue Templar.
 He mentioned gradually repairing and restoring it over the next several years, and was next seen driving it in Season 9 Episode 7.
 At the end of season 14, Jamie and Eddie announce that they are having a baby.
+In Boston Blue, it is revealed that he is now the father to a boy named Joseph Francis Reagan.